 The MGC MUST create a BCID on receipt of:

-- an SS7 IAM message or - a TCGP NTFY with digits (operator services)
+- an SS7 IAM message or - a TCGP NTFY with digits (operator services), - when an Event Message not associated with any call is generated.

 The MGC MUST generate the appropriate Event Messages as defined in this specification.